Walking Yoga For Mindful Movement

 Inhale for 3 steps, exhale for 3 – let your breathing guide your rhythm

-Less about distance, more about arriving back to yourself – refreshed, grounded and present
+Don’t focus on distance, but rather arriving back to yourself – refreshed, grounded, and present